Residue sums for superconformal indices: Introduction

 where the left hand side is identified with the gauge theory index and the right hand side with the superconformal index of the (free) IR SCFT.
 The ingredients of this formula will be reviewed in Section \ref{sec:n=2-sci}.

-The AdS/CFT correspondence provides another example of a strong-weak coupling duality, although in this case one side of the duality is considerably less well understood than the other.
-It is in fact in this context that \cite{Kinney:2005ej} originally defined the superconformal index and calculated it for the $\mathcal{N}=4$ $SU(N)$ SYM at weak coupling and large $N$.
-They showed precise agreement with a supergravity index, by counting the Kaluza-Klein towers of (short) supergravity multiplets on $AdS_5\times S^5$.
-Apart from demonstrating that the superconformal index indeed captures exact information about the strongly coupled spectrum of the $\mathcal{N}=4$ theory, the result also raised a puzzle: on the AdS side, there exist large 1/16 BPS Kerr-Newman black holes with $\mathcal{O}(N^2)$ entropy \cite{Gutowski:2004ez,Gutowski:2004yv,Cvetic:2004ny,Chong:2005da,Chong:2005hr,Kunduri:2006ek}, and one would expect the corresponding CFT states to provide the dominant contribution to the index at large $N$.
-So why does it seem that the $\mathcal{N}=4$ index does not capture such states?
+The AdS/CFT correspondence provides another example of a strong-weak coupling duality, although in this case the gravitational side of the duality is not as well understood as the CFT side.
+It is in fact in this context that \cite{Kinney:2005ej} originally defined the superconformal index.
+In particular, they derived a finite-dimensional integral expression for the exact $\mathcal{N}=4$ $SU(N)$ SYM index and evaluated this integral through a saddle point approximation at large $N$.
+The latter agrees precisely with a supergravity index, which counts the Kaluza-Klein towers of (short) multiplets on $AdS_5\times S^5$.
+Apart from demonstrating that the superconformal index indeed captures exact information about the strongly coupled spectrum of the $\mathcal{N}=4$ theory, this result also raised a puzzle: on the AdS side, there exist large 1/16 BPS Kerr-Newman black holes with $\mathcal{O}(N^2)$ entropy \cite{Gutowski:2004ez,Gutowski:2004yv,Cvetic:2004ny,Chong:2005da,Chong:2005hr,Kunduri:2006ek}, and one would expect the corresponding CFT states to provide the dominant contribution to the index at large $N$.
+So why does it seem that the index does not capture such states?
 The authors of \cite{Kinney:2005ej} suggested essentially two possible resolutions.
 Firstly, the index only captures differences between bosonic and fermionic degeneracies, so that large cancellations may occur.
 And secondly, when viewed as a path integral, the index imposes periodic boundary conditions on fermions along the temporal circle, which is incompatible with a (smooth) Euclidean black hole geometry.
 As such, black holes may simply not contribute to an index at all.
-Later on, though, building on \cite{Grant:2008sk}, this puzzle was sharpened when attempts were made to construct the actual BPS operators, or rather the ``$\mathcal{Q}$-cohomology classes'', corresponding to supersymmetric black holes \cite{Chang:2013fba}.
+Later on, though, building on \cite{Grant:2008sk}, this puzzle was sharpened when attempts were made to construct the actual BPS operators, or rather their ``$\mathcal{Q}$-cohomology classes'', corresponding to supersymmetric black holes \cite{Chang:2013fba}.
 Indeed, no examples of such classes were found, other than those that could be matched with the supergravity multiplets.

 More recently, there has been significant progress in the resolution of this puzzle.
 Inspired by observations of \cite{Hosseini:2017mds}, this started with a demonstration of $\mathcal{O}(e^{N^2})$ growth of the superconformal index, after all, and an exact reproduction of the Bekenstein-Hawking entropy of the supersymmetric $AdS_5$ black holes \cite{Cabo-Bizet:2018ehj,Choi:2018hmj,Benini:2018ywd}.
 The key insight underlying these works is that the index, as a function of the chemical potentials, has branch cuts and should really be thought of as defined on a multi-sheeted cover of the space of chemical potentials.
 While the $\mathcal{O}(N^2)$ entropy is not captured on one sheet, consistent with the analysis of \cite{Kinney:2005ej}, it is captured on a ``second sheet'' \cite{Cassani:2021fyv}.